fchagua/finHelp/README.md

 Data Filtering
 Can add QueryObject class to help filter what data based on parameters and then use it in getAll method

+Data Sorting
+Can add SortBy and isDescending parameters to QueryObject class to allow sorting and then implment in repository